Alexi McCammond steps down from Teen Vogue job after criticism of old anti-Asian tweets

 In her note on Thursday, McCammond said that she plans to continue working in journalism.

-“I became a journalism to help lift up the stories and voices of our most vulnerable communities.
+“I became a journalist to help lift up the stories and voices of our most vulnerable communities.
 As a young woman of color, that’s part of the reason I was so excited to lead the Teen Vogue team in its next chapter," she wrote.
 "There are so many stories left to be told, especially those about marginalized communities and the issues affecting them.
 I hope to have the opportunity to re-join the ranks of tireless journalists who are shining light on the issues that matter every single day.”

+McCammond’s tweets had first entered the public consciousness after she had drawn attention in 2019 for revealing that former basketball star had told her, “I don’t hit women, but if I did, I would hit you.”
+Barkley, an analyst for Turner Sports, apologized for the remarks.